 If the student's reading deficiency is not remediated by the end of Grade 3, as demonstrated by scoring at Level 2 or higher on the statewide assessment test in reading for Grade 3, the student must be retained.
-The district School Board may only exempt students from mandatory retention for "good cause."
+The District School Board may only exempt students from mandatory retention for "good cause."
 Good Cause Exemptions shall be limited to the following:

-- A. English Language Learners (ELL) who have had less than two (2) years of instruction in an English for Speakers of Other Language Program (ESOL). - B. Students with disabilities whose Individual Education Plan (IEP) indicates that participation in the statewide assessment program is not appropriate, consistent with the requirement of State Board of Education rules. - C. Students who demonstrate an acceptable level of performance on the parallel form of the Stanford 10 (45% or higher). - D. Students who demonstrate, through a student portfolio, that they are reading on grade level, as evidenced by demonstration of mastery of the Standards in reading equal to at least a Level 2 performance on the FCAT/FSA.
+- A. English Language Learners (ELL) who have had less than two (2) years of instruction in an English for Speakers of Other Language Program (ESOL). - B. Students with disabilities whose Individual Education Plan (IEP) indicates that participation in the statewide assessment program is not appropriate, consistent with the requirement of State Board of Education rules. - C. Students who demonstrate an acceptable level of performance on the parallel form of the Stanford 10 (45% or higher). - D. Students who demonstrate, through a student portfolio, that they are reading on grade level, as evidenced by demonstration of mastery of the Standards in reading equal to at least a Level 2 performance on the FSA.
 (6A-1.094221)

-To promote a student using a student portfolio as a good cause exemption there must be evidence that demonstrates the student's mastery of the State Standards in Language Arts equal to at least a Level 2 performance on the Grade 3 FCAT reading (or the FSA-Language Arts).
-Such evidence shall be an organized collection of the student's mastery of the Florida Standards for Language Arts.
+To promote a student using a student portfolio as a good cause exemption there must be evidence that demonstrates the student's mastery of the State Standards in ELA equal to at least a Level 2 performance on the Grade 3 FSA ELA.
+Such evidence shall be an organized collection of the student's mastery of the Florida Standards for ELA.
 The student portfolio must meet the following criteria:

-- 1. Be selected by the student's teacher; - 2.
+- 1. Be selected by the student's teacher: - 2.
 Be an accurate picture of the student's ability and only include student work that has been independently produced in the classroom; - 3.
-Include evidence that the benchmarks assessed by the Grade 3 FCAT Reading (or the FSA-Language Arts) have been met.
+Include evidence that the benchmarks assessed by the Grade 3 FSA ELA have been met.
 Evidence is to include multiple choice items and passages that are approximately 60 percent literary text and 40 percent information text, and that are between 100-700 words with an average of 500 words.
 Such evidence could include chapter or unit tests from the district's/school's adopted core reading curriculum that are aligned with the Florida State Standards or teacher-prepared assessments;